szhen0340/SecureSquared/voice-authentication-solution/README.md

 The optimization process typically achieves a similarity score above 0.7 within 500 iterations, which is sufficient to bypass the authentication system.

 `solution.wav` is the optimized audio that bypassed the system.

+The original problem included creating audio that passed the transcription model while passing the speaker identification system.
+This made the problem exponentially harder so I decided to take out the transcription part to make it easier.